kubeflow/arena/README.md

 ## Prerequisites
 * Kubernetes 1.15+
-* Kubectl installed and configured to acceess your cluster.
+* Kubectl installed and configured to access your cluster.
 Please refer to https://kubernetes.io/docs/tasks/tools/install-kubectl/
 * Install Helm.
 See https://v2.helm.sh/docs/using_helm/#quickstart .
 Run:AI currently supports Helm 2 only.
 Helm 3 (the default) is not supported
 * Run:AI software installed on your Kubernetes cluster.
 Please refer to https://support.run.ai/hc/en-us/articles/360010280179-Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster for installation, if you haven't done so already.
 ## Setup